pink0D/LCD_AIP31068_I2C_WCHAR/README.md

 Currently, only russian character support is included into the library

 - Connect your LCD Module to Arduino Board via I2C
-- Add library to Arduino IDE via library manager or copy library to your sketch / workspace library folder
+- Add library to Arduino IDE using library manager or copy library to your sketch / workspace library folder
 - Add library includes to your sketch

 The sketch should look like